LollosoSi/bruxism-detector/README.md

    - To see your graphs on the app, tap `Sessions`
    - To see your summary, tap `Summary`
    - Tap `PC` to send your data to the Grapher program on your computer (which will be listening after clicking `Receive from android`)
+   - Tap `Smartband DB` if you are using a Mi Band to track your sleep with Mi Fitness, and you have either a rooted device or the database (`fitness_data`) file

 <div style="display: flex; justify-content: space-between;">
 <img src="https://github.com/user-attachments/assets/e2ce3ac4-f248-4bf6-a06f-d74949b3ca36" width="22%">